Calculating the residence period for permanent residence permits

 Have you had different types of residence permits?

 The residence permit you have at the time you apply for permanent residence determines whether you must have resided in Norway for three or five years.

 What does it mean that your stay must be continuous?

-- If you hold a residence permit as a skilled worker, you can stay outside of Norway for up to 15 months provided that you can document that at least eight months of the stay are due to work-related travel on assignment for your employer.
+- If you hold a residence permit as a skilled worker, you may stay outside Norway for up to 15 months, provided that you can document that at least eight months of the stay are due to work-related travel on assignment for your employer.